 While you may not be able to insure a car you don’t own, if you’d like to protect yourself as a driver you can look into something called non-owner car insurance.
 Ideal for drivers who frequently rent or borrow cars, non-owner insurance is a kind of pared-down car insurance policy.

-It often just covers liability insurance, meaning it covers damage or injuries you cause while driving.
+Non-owner insurance often just includes liability coverage, the backbone of most insurance policies.
 You can sometimes add personal injury protection, which covers your own medical expenses if you cause an accident, or uninsured/underinsured motorist coverage, which covers you if you’re in an accident caused by a driver without insurance, or whose insurance won’t cover the full extent of the damage.

 But non-owner insurance doesn’t include the kind of coverage that’s designed to protect your vehicle, like collision and comprehensive coverage, because there’s no vehicle to protect.
 Still, if you find yourself frequently driving a car that doesn’t belong to you, getting non-owner insurance may be a more realistic option than trying to get a car insurance policy for a car that’s not in your name.